SELL MY SERVICE

 Every quote in quote marks is a real tradie talking.
 Homeowners, regulators, directories and marketing copy got collected for background, but we don't put their words in tradies' mouths.

-The numbers count how many quotes we found, not how common a problem is.
+The numbers count how many operators raised a thing, not how common it is across the whole trade.
 Read the problems, not the trade totals.
 This isn't advice.
-It's tradies' lived experience, in their own words.
+It's lived experience, in their own words.

 What we heard